My Writings. My Thoughts.

 The off-site team members had an eventful visit Sweden’s first town of the Viking Age.
 The day began with a short walking tour led by Sjohistoriska curator and maritime archaeologist Jim Hansson; he showed us remnants of the past captured in the landscape such as the old fortress walls, King’s Entrance, grave mounds, ship stone graves, inland piers, and some stone jetties which continue to be used today by local farmers.

 Soon after, we were shown some finds from their underwater sit which they are presently excavating.
-There was an impressive collection of worked wood, unshaped amber, an assumed torch (wood, textile and tar), a whet stone, and other organic finds.
-Sjohistoriska has carried out several excavations of the cultural layer in Birka’s shallow shores over the last few years, bringing up impressive artefacts with every dive.
+There was an impressive collection of worked wood, unshaped amber, an assumed torch (wood, textile and tar), a whet stone, and other finds.
+Sjohistoriska has carried out several excavations of the cultural layers in Birka’s shallow shores over the last few years, bringing up impressive artefacts with every dive.
 In just 20 minutes, while we spoke with one of their divers near the diving platform, we witnessed a single diver return to surface 3 times with new artefacts!

-After a long wander through the burial grounds, we visited the museum of Birka which impressed us as much as the finds collection.
+After a long wander through the burial grounds, we visited the museum of Birka which impressed us as much as the finds.
 The way finds are displayed for the public is particularly and commendably archaeology-based.
 For example, some wooden toggles lay in a clear water-filled tank and guests may shine flashlights through the glass, perhaps encouraged to feel the way a diver might.
 Another section presented different cultural layers in a stratigraphic display, with reference to corresponding finds in small cases.
 On one wall hangs a map of the island’s geophysical data, depicting the mass of grave mounds and settlement features.
 Furthermore, there is a lovely balance of displays; indoor and outdoor, interactive and passive, entertaining and educational.

 The Sjohistoriska excavation team are open to and encourage both questions and visitor participation.
 For more information, see their website: http://www.sjohistoriska.se/en/Cultural-heritage/Marine-archaeology/Visit-Us/Visit-us-at-Birka/